The-Noah/bzflag-launcher/README.md

-# bzflag-launcher
+# BZFlag Launcher

-Simple launcher for BZFlag which can handle a custom URI scheme on Windows
+Simple launcher for BZFlag which can handle a custom URI scheme on Windows.